Non-Abelian hierarchies of compatible maps, associated integrable difference systems and Yang-Baxter maps: Hierarchies of integrable difference systems in vertex variables

-\item Due to statements $(1)-(3)$, (\ref{sec4:2}) constitutes an integrable hierarchy of difference systems in vertex variables defined on the black-white (chessboard) lattice \cite{Papageorgiou:2009II,ABS:2009,Boll:2011}. \end{enumerate} \end{proof} Note that the hierarchy of difference systems (\ref{sec4:2}), can be solved rationally only for the sets of variables ${\bff \phi}$ and ${\bff \phi}_{12}$.
+Note that the hierarchy of difference systems (\ref{sec4:2}), can be solved rationally only for the sets of variables ${\bff \phi}$ and ${\bff \phi}_{12}$.
 If the centrality assumptions (\ref{sec3:5}) are imposed, that in terms of the potential functions ${\bff \phi}$ read

 then (\ref{sec4:2}) can be solved for any corner variable set, mimicking the Abelian case.